 - provide proof of their financial status and ability to pay for tuition and living expenses for at least one calendar year while in the United States. - Documentation may be in the form of a recent bank statement or affidavit of financial support. - Form 1-20 will be provided to international students once all admission requirements have been met. - Students are required to pay all relevant fees.

 ENGLISH LANGUAGE COMPETENCY

-English language competency is required of all students seeking admission to the program whether or not they are native speakers of English.
+English language competency is required of all students seeking admission to the program.